acadadev/rosrider_doc/10_DEBUG/README.md

 | MODE_VEL   | 2    | VEL Mode, Device accepts linear.x in m / s and angular.z in rad / s |
 | MODE_PID   | 3    | PID Mode, Device accepts Target Velocities in rad / s               |

-`MODE_PWM` is necessary for Torque Constant calibration.
-For ROS, use `MODE_PID`. `MODE_VEL` works but untested, and is not implemented in the driver.
+For standard ROS operations, use `MODE_PID`. `MODE_PWM` is reserved specifically for Torque Constant calibration.
+Please note that while `MODE_VEL is functional`, it remains untested and is not currently supported by the driver.

 | SYS_STATUS           | Bit | Description                                                                                |
 |----------------------|-----|--------------------------------------------------------------------------------------------|